jwatowatson/RecurrentVivax/Simulation_Study/SimulationStudy_Timing_Model.md

 Compare summary statistics from simulated data and estimated:

 ```
-## The true failure rate in the simulated data is 15.4%.
-Model 2 estimates the failure rate to be 15.7% (95% CI: 6.7-28.2)
+## The percentage of reinfections in the PMQ+ arm in the simulated data is 16.7%.
+Model 2 estimates this percentage to be 18.4% (95% CI: 9.1-30.7)
 ```